juju-solutions/layer-docker/README.md

 `--series` and the code name of the release "trusty" for 14.04 and "xenial" for 16.04.

-Once deployed you have a docker-machine running on a unit in Juju.
-You can open a session to that machine and issue the `docker` command to start using it right away.
+Once deployed you have a docker-engine running on a unit in Juju.
+You can open a session to that unit and issue the `docker` command to start using it right away.

 ```